arminnorouzi/arminnorouzi.github.io/_pages/Awards.md

 permalink: /awards/
 author_profile: true
 ---

+### - Alberta Graduate Excellence Scholarship -
+* Government of Alberta, Canada, November 2021
+    * The Alberta Graduate Excellence Scholarship recognizes outstanding academic achievement of students pursuing graduate studies in Alberta.
+It was established to incent the best and the brightest students, including international students, to study in Alberta.

 ### - Sadler Graduate Scholarship in Mechanical Engineering -
 * University of Alberta, Edmonton, Canada, October 2021
     * The Sadler Graduate Scholarship in Mechanical Engineering is awarded annually to five full-time students in master's or doctoral programs in Mechanical Engineering.
 Selection is made on the basis of academic merit, creativity, and intellectual curiosity.